Our standard pump is Cole Parmer 7528-10, 0 to 600 rpm

 This is one way to wire it, although each situation is different:

 What's not shown above is how the two green wires are then joined, soldered and insulated with shrink tubing a few inches from the connector.
 Alternately, pins 6 and 7 could be just be bridged with a short piece of wire if the quality is good.
-In the DAQ Wiring Box, only the withdrawal pump needs to be wired for reversal, so the other pump jacks do not have a black wire.
 The shrink tubing shown in the picture is not always necessary.
 It's generally used inside the Wiring Box, even covering the solder connections more than shown.
 It's generally not used inside cables as long as the wires are not too flexible.
 It's preferrable to use store bought M/F DB9 extension cables.
 Backup cables of different lengths are kept on hand.
-If making a cable in house, then all 5 pins on both ends should be hooked up so that the cables can be swapped to any pump.

 The pump used by ANB must have pins 1 - 3 bridged.
 Pin 5 is the hot wire.